Minenwerfer

 their potentiality during the siege of The original

 task of Minenwerfer was to attack fortress.
-Heavy Minenwerfer were not
+Heavy Minenwerfer were not intended

-create a crater of 8 to In October
+crater of 8 to In October

 1916 the Bulgarian Army raised its first Minenwerfer battalion.
 It was